Doubly heavy baryons at LHC: Doubly heavy baryon production

-It is worth to note that as numerator, as denominator in (\ref{eq:sigma_ratio_numerical}) will be modified by the feed-down from excitations.
-However we believe, that in ratio these contributions will be approximately canceled out.
-The obtained ratio value $\sigma_{\Xi_{bc}}/\sigma_{B_c}$ coincides with used in talk~\cite{Blusk:HHS2017}.
+It is worth to note that both the numerator and the denominator in (\ref{eq:sigma_ratio_numerical}) will be modified by the feed-down from excitations.
+However we believe, that in ratio these contributions will approximately canceled out.
+The obtained ratio value $\sigma_{\Xi_{bc}}/\sigma_{B_c}$ coincides with that used in talk~\cite{Blusk:HHS2017}.

-As concerned the absolute cross section value of $\Xi_{bc}$ and anti-$\Xi_{bc}$ production for LHCb condition at $\sqrt{s}=13$~TeV, we estimate it as $10\div 25$ nb for direct production depending on the scale choice.
-The feed-down from excitation can be estimated as 20-30 \%.